Table of Contents

 In the chart below, you can check out the continuation of this trend.
 In the middle portion of the chart, you can see that the MAs are tested as resistance levels.
 In the latter part of the chart, we can see another consolidation before it reverses back up.

 GBPJPY Downtrend Continuation

 Using multiple MAs can be a stronger indication of a trend compared to a single MA.
-Since you have to wait for all MAs to line up in the right fashion, there’s a risk a trend could be joined late.
+However, since you have to wait for all MAs to line up in the right fashion, there’s a risk a trend could be joined late.

 Although the above is useful for spotting trends, the industry is moving towards algorithmic trading – trading by computers.
-Defining the trend according to your own interpretation and translating that into a programming language can remove the subjectivity that comes with doing things ‘by-eye’.
-It can also go a long way towards developing a consistent process.
-Also, don’t forget to backtest and forward test your strategy on ample amounts of data.
+Defining the trend according to your own interpretation and translating that into a programming language can remove the subjectivity that comes with doing things ‘by eye.’
+It can also go a long way toward developing a consistent process.
+Also, don’t forget to backtest and forward-test your strategy on ample amounts of data.

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account